syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 'Appends the TOC field with LowerHeadingLevel and UpperHeadingLevel to determine the TOC entries

-Dim TOC As TableOfContent = paragraph.AppendTOC(1, 3)
+Dim tableofContent As TableOfContent = paragraph.AppendTOC(1, 3)

-TOC.UseHeadingStyles = False
+tableofContent.UseHeadingStyles = False

 'Sets the TOC level style based on the created TOC

-TOC.SetTOCLevelStyle(2, "My style")
+tableofContent.SetTOCLevelStyle(2, "MyStyle")

 'Adds the section into the Word document